Anarcho-Communist Antifa March, Threaten, Assault in Charlottesville

 ANTIFA IN TORONTO

 The Antifa in Toronto were violent and assaulted police.
+They are the same wherever they are found and model themselves after the Antifa of 1930s Germany.